peterkannam/peterkannam.github.io/README.md

 Hello!
 I am a professional environmental geologist and data scientist working for TetraTech.
 The focus of my work has been aiding government officals in public health and regulatory decision making through the use of technical field instrumentation and by applying statistical best practices to environmental datasets.
 My CV can be found [here](https://peterkannam.github.io/docs/assests/Kannam_CV.pdf).

 I primarily support the following projects:
-- [Chicago Environmental Justice Index](#project-highlight-chicago-environmental-justice-index): a composite indicator model for the Chicago Department of Public Health that scores all the census tracts in Chicago using 28 indicators of environmental health
+- [Chicago Environmental Justice Index](#project-highlight-chicago-environmental-justice-index): a composite indicator model for the Chicago Department of Public Health that scores all the census tracts in Chicago using 28 indicators of environmental and social health
    - I developed the code I wrote for this project into [`CompoisteIndicators.jl`](https://github.com/peterkannam/CompositeIndicators.jl?tab=readme-ov-file#compositeindicatorsjl): a dynamic [`Julia`](https://julialang.org/) package for the computation and senstivity analysis of composite indicator models that can be used by cities and groups undertaking similar efforts
 - [Superfund Technical Assessment and Response Team](https://www.epa.gov/east-palestine-oh-train-derailment) for US EPA Region 5
 - [Navajo Abandoned Uranium Mines; Response, Assessment, and Evaluation Services](https://www.epa.gov/navajo-nation-uranium-cleanup) for US EPA Region 9